pragnyanramtha/lecture/step 1 - Resolve.md

-To start doing anything in life, you need to have resolve—your internal reasoning for why you are doing it.
+To start doing anything in life, you need to have resolve, your internal reasoning for why you are doing it.

 Your long-term goal is what gives rise to your short-term resolve.